What is the Animal Personality Type?

 Because they’re so different, they can bring each other to become a more balanced person.

-The biggest issue in this relationship is that the golden retriever will sometimes view the Lion as “too harsh,” while the Lion will often consider the golden retriever “too wimpy.”
+The biggest issue in this relationship is that the golden retriever sometimes views the Lion as “too harsh,” while the Lion often considers the golden retriever “too wimpy.”

 Fortunately, they will always work through their differences and accept each other for who they are.